 205 Vocal Polyphony of the Renaissance.
 F even years.
-A study of the vocal works of sixteenth century composers, especially Josquin, Lassus, Palestrina, Victoria, Byrd, Hassler, and Gibons.
+A study of the vocal works of sixteenth century composers, especially Josquin, Lassus, Palestrina, Victoria, Byrd, Hassler, and Gibbons.
 Exercises in modal counterpoint.
 Singing and drill in aural perception.
 Listening repertory of compositions.
 Prerequisite: 203.
-Not offered 1969-70.
+Mr. Slenk.

-206 Instrumental and Vocal Polyphony of the Late Baroque.
+206 INSTRUMENTAL AND VOCAL POLY-PHONY OF THE LATE BAROQUE.
 S even years.
 A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
 Exercises in tonal counterpoint.
 Singing and drill in aural perception.
 Listening repertory of compositions.
 Prerequisite: 204.
-Not offered 1969-70.
+Mr. Slenk.

-220 Church Music.
+220 CHURCH MUSIC.
 S odd years.
 A study of the worship music of the major Christian traditions in relation to their liturgies.
 Principles of appropriate worship music are discussed in the light of the history of church music.
 Prerequisite: 204.
-Not offered 1969-70.

-305 Music of the Classical Period.
+305 Music of the Classic Period.
 F odd years.
 A study of the principal forms of the Classic period from the keyboard music of Couperin, K.P.E.
 Bach, and Scarlatti through the major works of Haydn and Mozart to the late works of Beethoven.
 Analytic score studies of representative works.
 Listening repertory of compositions from the period.
 Several short papers.
-Mr. Slenk.
+Not offered 1968-69.

 306 Music of the Romantic Period.
 S odd years.
 A study of the principal forms of the Romantic period from Shubert and Schumann through Wagner.
 Analytic score studies of representative works.
 Listening repertory of compositions.
 Several short papers.
-Not offered 1969-70.
+Not offered 1968-69.

-315 ARRANGING.
+315 Arranging.
 F even years.
 Problems involved in writing for orchestra, band, and choir.
 A survey of the technical limitations of each instrument and of the human voice.
 Arrangements written by class members will be performed by student organizations whenever practicable.
 Prerequisite: 104.
-Not offered 1969-70.

-316 ARRANGING.
+316 Arranging.
 S even years.
 Continuation of 315, which is its prerequisite.
-Not offered 1969-70.

 407 COMPOSITION.
 F even years.
 Writing in contemporary forms and according to contemporary practice.
 Prerequisite: 304 or permission of the instructor.
-Not offered 1969-70.
+Not offered 1968-69.

-408 COMPOSITION.
+408 Composition.
 S even years.
 A continuation of 407.
 Prerequisites: 407 and permission of the instructor.
-Not offered 1969-70.
+Not offered 1968-69.